Gwen Stefani: Personal life

 Stefani announced her relationship with Blake Shelton, country music artist and The Voice co-star, in November 2015.
 Stefani and Shelton have collaborated on music numerous times since becoming a couple.
 In 2015, the musicians co-wrote the song "Go Ahead and Break My Heart" as they navigated the beginning of their relationship.
-The duet was featured on Shelton's 2016 album, "If I'm Honest".
+The duet was featured on Shelton's 2016 album, If I'm Honest.
 In 2020, their duets "Nobody But You" and "Happy Anywhere" both reached No. 1 on the Billboard US Country Airplay chart.
 They also collaborated on the song "You Make It Feel Like Christmas", featured on Stefani's 2017 holiday album of the same name.
 The couple announced their engagement on October 27, 2020, and married at a chapel on July 3, 2021, at Shelton's Oklahoma ranch.

 Stefani was diagnosed with dyslexia in 2020.

 In a 2023 interview with Allure magazine, Stefani stated that her father's job had him frequently traveling between California and Japan for 18 years.
 Speaking about her relationship with Japanese culture, she explained that "That was my Japanese influence and that was a culture that was so rich with tradition, yet so futuristic [with] so much attention to art and detail and discipline and it was fascinating to me".
 She had visited Harajuku as an adult and referred to herself as a "super fan" of Japanese culture.
 In the same interview, Stefani commented that she was Japanese and "identifies not just with Japan's culture, but also with the Hispanic and Latin communities of Anaheim, California."
 Her comments have garnered criticism of cultural appropriation, with interviewers and writers clarifying that Stefani, who is Irish-American and Italian-American, is not Japanese.

-Stefani identifies as a Roman Catholic.
+Stefani is Catholic.
+Stefani is a speaker for the Advent program on the Catholic prayer app, Hallow.